top of page

 • 3 min read

-When we first met Jentry and Josh Taylor, they weren’t just talking about building a home — they were continuing a legacy.
+When we first met Jentry and Josh Taylor, they weren’t just talking about designing their dream home — they were continuing a legacy.
 Their home, set in the peaceful surroundings of Hiawassee, Georgia, is about more than blueprints and budgets.
 It’s a story about heritage, faith, family, and the community that surrounds them.

 A Home Rooted in Generations